MicrosoftDocs/globalization/globalization/fonts-layout/emoji.md

 ---
 title: Emoji
-description: Originally meaning "pictograph", the word emoji comes from Japanese e (like 'e' as in 'e-mail') + moji ("character").
+description: Originally meaning "pictograph", the word emoji comes from Japanese e (like 'e' as in 'e-mail') plus moji ("character").
 ---

 # Emoji